 "I can go look for him."
 Vanilla opted.

 "You sure?
 I'd hate to bother you like that."
 Marjoram began.

 "It's ok, besides, I kinda felt like having a look around this place anyway.
 So, what does this Basil look like?"
 Vanilla asked.

-The stairs led up to the base of the windmill which sat across from the large Garage.
-And right next to the garage, near a short wall, Vanilla saw a crouched figure.
-He was a short guy, probably just 5 feet even, his green jacket seemed almost two sizes too big.
+The stairs led up to the base of the windmill that sat across from the large Garage.
+Moreover, right next to the garage, near a short wall, Vanilla saw a crouched figure.
+He was a short guy, probably just 5 feet even; his green jacket seemed almost two sizes too big.
 A brown beret capped his reddish hair.

 "Hey, are you Basil?
 I-" Vanilla began to say as he approached the crouched boy, who turned around and pulled Vanilla towards the wall of the garage forcefully.
-A hand cupped over his mouth and the bespectacled youth motioned for silence, then nodded his head towards the corner.
+A hand cupped over his mouth and the bespectacled youth motioned for silence, nodding his head towards the corner.

 "You're Basil, right?"
 Vanilla asked again, causing the youth to turn and look at him with surprise.